Eligijus Jankauskas

-Eligijus Jankauskas (born 22 June 1998) is a Lithuanian professional footballer who currently plays for as a winger for FA Šiauliai.
+Eligijus Jankauskas (born 22 June 1998) is a Lithuanian professional footballer who currently plays for as a winger for Hapoel Rishon LeZion F.C..

 Club career

 Lithuanian clubs

 Eligijus Jankauskas started his career in his local club, FK Šiauliai.
 At the time he played for highest tier league in Lithuania.
 His career at Šiauliai took two seasons.
 Jankauskas played sixteen matches for this club.

 In the 2016 season, Jankauskas joined FK Utenis Utena.
 In the middle of the season, he moved to FK Sūduva Marijampolė helping them gain third place at the table.

 At the end of the 2016 season Jankauskas was named the most prospective player in Lithuania.
 At the same ceremony, Fedor Černych was named the best Lithuanian player of 2016.

-In 2017 he joined Slovakian team MŠK Žilina.
+In 2017, he joined the Slovak team MŠK Žilina.

 MŠK Žilina

 He made his professional Fortuna Liga debut for MŠK Žilina against FO ŽP Šport Podbrezová on 27 May 2017.
 Eligijus was given the number 29, when he arrived to the club.
 Jankauskas also played few matches for second MŠK Žilina team - MŠK Žilina B, which at the time played in 2.
 Liga and ended up in fourth position 2016-17 season.